pyfdtic/thanos/docs/components/rule.md

 # Rule (aka Ruler)

-_**NOTE:** It is recommended to keep deploying rules inside the relevant Prometheus servers locally.
+_**NOTE:** It is recommended to keep deploying rules inside the relevant(相关的) Prometheus servers locally.
 Use ruler only on specific cases.
 Read details [below](rule.md#risk) why._

-_The rule component should in particular not be used to circumvent solving rule deployment properly at the configuration management level._
+_The rule component should in particular(特指的) not be used to circumvent(规避) solving rule deployment properly at the configuration management level._

-The rule component evaluates Prometheus recording and alerting rules against chosen query API via repeated `--query` (or FileSD via `--query.sd`).
+The rule component evaluates(评估) Prometheus recording and alerting rules against(紧靠, 依赖) chosen query API via repeated `--query` (or FileSD via `--query.sd`).
 If more than one query is passed, round robin balancing is performed.

 Rule results are written back to disk in the Prometheus 2.0 storage format.
-Rule nodes at the same time participate in the system as source store nodes, which means that they expose StoreAPI and upload their generated TSDB blocks to an object store.
+Rule nodes at the same time participate(参与) in the system as source store nodes, which means that they expose StoreAPI and upload their generated TSDB blocks to an object store.

-You can think of Rule as a simplified Prometheus that does not require a sidecar and does not scrape and do PromQL evaluation (no QueryAPI).
+You can think of Rule as a simplified(简化) Prometheus that does not require a sidecar and does not scrape and do PromQL evaluation (no QueryAPI).

-The data of each Rule node can be labeled to satisfy the clusters labeling scheme.
-High-availability pairs can be run in parallel and should be distinguished by the designated replica label, just like regular Prometheus servers.
+The data of each Rule node can be labeled to satisfy(使...满足) the clusters labeling scheme.
+High-availability pairs can be run in parallel(并行的) and should be distinguished(区别, 区分) by the designated(指定的) replica label, just like regular Prometheus servers.
 Read more about Ruler in HA [here](rule.md#ruler-ha)

 ```bash